 You are here:

-Pursuant to Governor Brown's Executive Order 20-27, which addresses the current health and safety concerns brought about by the COVID-19 pandemic, all PSRB hearing participants are appearing remotely until at least October 31, 2020.
+Pursuant to Governor Brown's Executive Orders 20-59 and 20-69, which addresses the current health and safety concerns brought about by the COVID-19 pandemic, all PSRB hearing participants are appearing remotely until further notice.
 Please call our office if you have any questions.

 At an administrative hearing, the Board conducts deliberations in private so the client, case manager and attorneys do not attend.
 Most modifications of conditional release are handled via an administrative hearing.

 At full hearings, the client, his or her attorney, Department of Justice (represents the State and the District Attorney) and the Board are at the hearing.
 Two-year, 5-year, revocation and conditional release hearings for adult clients are conducted through a full hearing.

 Initial hearings must occur within 90 days after the court's order committing the individual to PSRB if the client is in the hospital or a secure intensive inpatient facility (ORS 161.341(6)(a)).
 When the court places an adult client on conditional release, there is no statutory requirement specifying the time for that client’s initial hearing; however, the Board’s policy is to set those clients’ hearings within 90 days to mirror the period associated with hospital clients.

 Adult clients who reside at OSH will have a hearing at least once every two years.
 Individuals committed to a hospital under the JPSRB have hearings at least once every year.

 When the PSRB places an individual on conditional release, the Board will hold a hearing at the five year (three years, if a youth) mark to consider the client's progress.

 Clients may ask for a hearing every six months, requesting a conditional release evaluation, conditional release, modification to his/her conditional release, or an early discharge from jurisdiction.

 A Case manager case manager may request a hearing if they support a modification to the conditional release or an early discharge from jurisdiction.